hunnyEscape/we-are-onchain/project_files.md

 			id: 1,
 			title: 'Web2 Account Login',
 			description: 'Simple login like traditional websites',
-			details: 'Create an account using familiar social login methods.
-No crypto wallet required for this step.
-Your account will manage order history and shipping addresses.'
+			details: '(1) Create an account using social login.
+No crypto wallet required for this step.'
 		},
 		{
 			id: 2,
 			title: 'Cart & Checkout',
 			description: 'Add products and set preferences',
-			details: 'Select products, set shipping address, and choose your preferred cryptocurrency and blockchain network for payment.'
-		},
+			details:`When you checkout.
+(1) Selact your payment currency.
+(2) Set shipping address.
+International shipping available.` },
 		{
 			id: 3,